|Guide||♦||32 Triplogs||Mine 0||0 Topics|

 Palatki is a Hopi word meaning something like "red house", an altogether appropriate name.
-It is nestled at the base of the cliffs of Red Rock canyon, a former homesteaded now maintained by the US Forest Service.
-The first thing you will notice when arriving at Palatki is an older residence, rusted farming equipment and an orchard.
+It is nestled at the base of Red Rock Canyon's cliffs, a former homesteaded now maintained by the US Forest Service.
+The first thing you will notice when arriving at Palatki is an older residence, rusted farming equipment, and an orchard.
 The former homestead now serves as a museum/visitor's center/gift shop for the Palatki complex.
-Check in here with the rangers, and make sure that you're on time.
+Check-in here with the rangers, and make sure that you're on time.
 The site's visitation is tightly regulated to prevent deterioration.

-There are three different trails at Palatki; two will be combined here, since you really shouldn't do one without the other.
-From just behind the visitor's center one trail leads to the right and takes you to multi-leveled cliff dwellings of Palatki.
-It is a relatively short walk across former farmland before reaching a grove of oaks at the base of the cliff.
+There are three different trails at Palatki; two will be combined here since you really shouldn't do one without the other.
+From just behind the visitor's center, one trail leads to the right and takes you to the multi-leveled cliff dwellings of Palatki.
+It is a relatively short walk across former farmland before reaching a grove of oaks at the cliff's base.
 Here the trail switchbacks up to the cliff dwellings.
-Total distance to the ruins from the visitor's center is about a quarter of a mile.
-At the ruin there is a steward on duty, to talk to visitors and explain a bit about the site.
-Sometimes these stewards are USFS employees, sometimes they are volunteers.
+The total distance to the ruins from the visitor's center is about a quarter of a mile.
+There is a steward on duty to talk to visitors at the ruin and explain a bit about the site.
+Sometimes these stewards are USFS employees, and sometimes they are volunteers.
 In either case, you will find them to be highly knowledgeable about the site and its history.

-The site was built around 1150, and abandoned around 1300, based on tree-ring dating, when most of the Colorado Plateau was being abandoned, though some Sinaguan refugees hung on in the area until around 1450.
+The site was built around 1150 and abandoned around 1300, based on tree-ring dating, when most of the Colorado Plateau was being abandoned.
+However, some Sinaguan refugees hung on in the area until around 1450.
 If you look around the ruin, you can still see some of the original beams used in the construction of Palatki.
-Some folks speculate that some of the Northern Sinagua moved to the Hopi Villages, and some Hopi stories apparently bear this out.
+Some folks speculate that some of the Northern Sinagua moved to the Hopi Villages, and some Hopi stories bear this out.
 Sinagua is a Spanish word meaning "without water."
-Obviously this is not what the Sinaguans called themselves; Some linguists, studying the Hopi language speculate that the Hopi word for Sunset Crater, Kana'a, may in fact be the name the Sinaguans called themselves, as the etymology of the word is foreign to the Hopi language.
+Obviously, this is not what the Sinaguans called themselves; Some linguists studying the Hopi language speculate that the Hopi word for Sunset Crater, Kana'a, may be the name the Sinaguans called themselves, as the etymology of the word is foreign to the Hopi language.

-The Sinaguans weren't the last ones to visit Red Rocks canyon before the settlers came in the 1800s.
-The Apaches used to call this valley home, before the US Army drove them out.
-Their rock art also decorates the overhang on the Rock Art Trail, usually simpler figures of horses, but also some beautiful, complex figures as well.
-There is usually a steward on site at the rock art as well; ask them to point out some examples.
+The Sinagua weren't the last ones to visit Red Rocks canyon before the settlers came in the 1800s.
+The Apaches used to call this valley home before the US Army drove them out.
+Their rock art also decorates the overhang on the Rock Art Trail, usually simpler figures of horses and some beautiful, complex figures.
+There is typically a steward on-site at the rock art as well; ask them to point out some examples.

-If you're into the pioneer history of the area, continue along the cliff face to the north, past the rock art, and you will find some more old settlement buildings nestled against the cliff.
+If you're into the area's pioneer history, continue along the cliff face to the north, past the rock art, and you will find some more old settlement buildings nestled against the cliff.

 There is no water along either stretch of trail.
 Water is sometimes available at the ranger station.
 When you call ahead to make your reservations, ask about the water status there.

-This site is tightly controlled by the USFS to limit visitation.
+The USFS tightly controls this site to limit visitation.
 If you want to visit, you MUST call to make reservations ahead of time.
 Sometimes you can call the day-of, but I recommend calling a day or two in advance.
-The road to the ranch and ruins has a gate that is locked after hours to prevent trespassing. - Feb 01 2008 Rob del Desierto & tinyelvis
+The road to the ranch and ruins has a gate that is locked after hours to prevent trespassing.